xxyjoel/xxyjoel.github.io/_posts/2020-04-22-deploying-analytics-apps-3.md

     ├── .gitignore    # intentionally untracked files
     ├── requirements.txt     # Python file used to install runtime dependencies
     ```
-1. store / access raw (input) data in s3
+6. store / access raw (input) data in s3
     * I use vs code and have had luck using the [aws toolkit](https://aws.amazon.com/visualstudiocode/)
-1. train model locally, taking a percentage of the total population
+7. train model locally, taking a percentage of the total population
     * [lukas @kdnuggets](https://www.kdnuggets.com/2019/05/sample-huge-dataset-machine-learning.html) does a good job explaining a few methods around how to correctly select a sample from a large dataset
-1. create new feature branch (or clone existing model from databricks)
+8. create new feature branch (or clone existing model from databricks)
-1. make some changes / develop locally (preferred ide)
+9. make some changes / develop locally (preferred ide)
-1. push to master (standard git flow)
+10. push to master (standard git flow)
+11. github actions detects change in master
-1. push to databricks workspace
+12. github actions pushes content in target folder to databricks workspace

 ```
 databricks workspace -h